ssubedi09/Hateful-Memes-Classification/README.md

 | **EnsembleCLIP**    | 0.707    | 0.766   | **0.700** | 0.700  | 0.700    |
 | **AttentionCLIP**   | 0.646    | 0.737   | 0.589     | **0.916** | 0.717 |

-✅ **ConcatCLIP** achieved the best overall F1 score and AUC, while **AttentionCLIP** had the highest recall, showing its strength in catching all hateful memes.

 ---